 - The variation has never happened before and is thus outside the historical experience base

 On a control chart, the points lie beyond the preferred control limit or even as random points within the control limit.
 Once identified on a chart, this type of problem needs to be found and addressed immediately you can help prevent it from recurring.

 Let’s say you are driving to work, and you estimate arrival in 10 minutes every day.
 One day, it took you 20 minutes to arrive at work because you were caught in the traffic from an accident zone and were held up.

-Examples relating to project management are if a machine malfunctions, a computer crashes, there is a power cut, etc. These kinds of random things that can happen during a project are examples of special cause variation.
+Examples relating to project management are if machine malfunctions, computer crashes, there is a power cut, etc. These kinds of random things that can happen during a project are examples of special cause variation.

 One way to evaluate a project’s health is to track the difference between the original project plan and what is happening.
 The use of control charts helps to differentiate between the common cause variation and the special cause variation, making the process of making changes and amends easier.